-2. For lending/borrowing from the cash management system, transaction amounts are omitted from the table above because of their frequent occurrence.

-3. Guarantees of obligations are made for bank loans, and guarantee fees are calculated based on the guarantee amount.
+- 2. For lending/borrowing from the cash management system, transaction amounts are omitted from the table above because of their frequent occurrence. - 3.
+Sale of China business is presented at "9.
+Business combination." - 4.
+Guarantees of obligations are made for bank loans, and guarantee fees are calculated based on the guarantee amount.